Skip to McMaster Navigation Skip to Site Navigation Skip to main content

 Community Engagement

-CityLAB Semester in Residence – FAQs & Application
+Semester in Residence at CityLAB Hamilton – FAQs & Application

 CityLAB Semester in Residence logo.

-Please read through the FAQs for applying to CityLAB Semester in Residence before applying.
-If you have any questions, please contact Randy Kay, Outreach Director for Semester in Residence at kayrl@mcmaster.ca.
+Please read through the FAQs for applying to Semester in Residence at CityLAB before applying.
+If you have any questions, please contact Randy Kay, Instructional Coordinator for Semester in Residence at kayrl@mcmaster.ca.

 General FAQs